 If it is a newsletter that gives you a summary of all the major news for the day, then it’s not really worth cluttering your inbox because you can easily glance through the headlines on any one of the major financial news websites.

-Personally, I prefer stock picking newsletters that are meant to give you good and actionable investment ideas based on in-depth research and analysis.
+Personally, I prefer stock-picking newsletters that are meant to give you good and actionable investment ideas based on in-depth research and analysis.

 Now, what is the difference between paid MarketWatch subscription and the free one?

-The key difference is that for paid MarketWatch subscribers, you get unlimited news coverage, member-exclusive content and also unlimited access to MarketWatch across devices (i.e. phone, laptop, tablet,etc) and platforms with fewer ads.
+The key difference is that for paid MarketWatch subscribers, you get unlimited news coverage, member-exclusive content, and also unlimited access to MarketWatch across devices (i.e. phone, laptop, tablet, etc) and platforms with fewer ads.

 MarketWatch Subscription Pricing

-So, how much does MarketWatch subscription cost?
+So, how much does a MarketWatch subscription cost?

-Is it worth paying for MarketWatch subscription?
+Is it worth paying for a MarketWatch subscription?